Jodee Blanco: Early life and education

 Born in Chicago, Illinois, Blanco was raised in Evergreen Park, and Palos Park, Illinois.
 She attended Carl Sandburg High School in Orland Park, Illinois and The American Community School in Halandri, Greece.

-Blanco completed an associate's degree from The School of Continuing Education at New York Universityin 1984 and a Bachelor of Arts in Journalism from New York University's Washington Square School of Arts & Sciences in 1986.
+Blanco completed an associate's degree from The School of Continuing Education at New York University in 1984 and a Bachelor of Arts in Journalism from New York University's Washington Square School of Arts & Sciences in 1986.

 Career

-From 1986 to 1991, Blanco was senior publicist for Diane Glynn Publicity, Inc. in New York.
+From 1986 to 1991, Blanco was senior publicist for Diane Glynn Publicity, Inc. in New York City.
 In 1992, she founded Blanco & Peace, Ltd. with publicist Lissy Peace, where she created multi-media campaigns for celebrities, corporations, production companies and publishers.
 Among the individuals and entities that she's worked with include Mickey Rooney, Steve Allen, Oleg Cassini, Universal Studios, Warner Books, among others.

-From 2000-2003 Blanco was an adjunct faculty member at New York University's Center for Publishing, teaching courses on literary publicity and communications.
-In 2001-2003, she taught communications and public relations at the Graham School at the University of Chicago.
+From 2000 to 2003 Blanco was an adjunct faculty member at New York University's Center for Publishing, teaching courses on literary publicity and communications.
+In 2001–2003, she taught communications and public relations at the Graham School at the University of Chicago.